drnpkr/flowRecorder/README.md

 # Known issues

 The program is not optimized for processing large PCAP files.
 For example, processsing 500K packets takes approximately 40 minutes.
-However, the processing time also depends on the directionality and the computing resources.
+The processing time mainly depends on the selected directionality and the computing resources.